 The prices for the Salzburg Card are very reasonable considering the benefits you get from ordering one.
 Plus, I loved not having to worry about admission tickets or transportation around time, so it also saved lots of time and hassle.
 We highly recommend getting one when you visit Salzburg.

 I always love wandering around a new place when I first arrive.
 After we settled in at our apartment, we set off and explored the pedestrian area of Old Town.
+It’s definitely one of my favorite things to do in Salzburg Austria.

 Salzburg has a very charming, small town feel.
 Take the time to roam up and down every narrow side street.
 If you’re in the mood to shop, you might find some souvenirs or treasures along Getreidegasse, the main shopping street.
 There are also quaint cafes around every corner, and even shops selling traditional Austrian clothing.